quackgraph/quackgraph-agent/dev-docs/flow.todo.md

 rules;

 1. real verify implementation
-2. no mock and no spy
+2. less mock and less spy
 3. idempotent and clean even on sigterm
 4. each cases should be isolated without noisy neighbor syndrom

-so the test should enforce core implementation to be finish production ready. so test is single source of truth and proof.
+so the test should enforce implementation to be finish production ready. so test is single source of truth and proof.

-also we need amazing queries like calculate the standard deviation of prices for 10M products

 === DONE